Sato Research Award

 A photo of a handwritten piece within the collection being studied.

-The Mendel Sato Research Award is designed to attract outstanding original research projects from courses taught in departments throughout Washington University’s Danforth Campus.
+The Mendel Sato Research Award is designed to attract outstanding original research projects from courses taught in departments throughout WashU’s Danforth Campus.
 These projects must draw from research conducted with collections in the Julian Edison Department of Special Collections.

 The Julian Edison Department of Special Collections is interested in a broad scope of projects and methods that draw from research conducted with the collections and can range from film to book arts and beyond.
-Projects can be in any medium from written papers to multimedia projects.
-We encourage bold applications of research that help us to understand our holdings in innovative new ways.
+Projects can be in any medium, from written papers to multimedia projects.
+We encourage bold applications of research that help us understand our holdings in innovative ways.

 Award Details

-• Winning projects and essays will be preserved in the University Libraries’ Open Scholarship Institutional Repository with access open to the public.
+• Winning projects and essays will be preserved in the WashU Libraries’ Open Scholarship Institutional Repository with access open to the public.

-• The University Libraries will display the names of students and faculty mentors of winning submissions, and they will be published on the University Libraries’ website and in promotional printed materials.
+• The WashU Libraries will display the names of students and faculty mentors who submitted winning submissions.
+The names will be published on the Libraries website and in promotional printed materials.

 Eligible Students

-Any Washington University student at any class level in any discipline who has completed a research project in any format using materials from the Julian Edison Department of Special Collections for a credit course during the summer 2023, fall 2023, or spring 2024 semesters is eligible to participate in the 2023-2024 competition.
-Only one project per course may be submitted by each student.
+Any WashU student at any class level in any discipline who has completed a research project in any format using materials from Special Collections for a credit course during the summer 2024, fall 2024, or spring 2025 semesters is eligible to participate in the 2024-2025 competition.
+Only one project per course may be submitted.
+A group project can be submitted for the competition; if a group project is selected, the prize money will be divided evenly between the project participants.

 Application Process